Malireddi/AOA-Java-M11/EX NO 1C- Valid pairs- Brute Force.md

-# EX 1B Power of 2
+# EX 1C Valid Pairs using Brute Force Approach
 ## DATE:
 ## AIM:
 To write a Java program to for given constraints.